A1Liu/tci/CONTRIBUTING.md

 after the callee returns, the caller pops the stack vars off the stack, and pops the return value stack var onto its local stack.

+On variable argument functions, the caller also pushes an integer value onto the stack as the last parameter, with a count of how many parameters there are.